biocore/evident/README.md

 ```

 The main data structure in Evident is the 'DataHandler'.
-This is the way that Evident stores the diversity data and metadata for power calculations.
+This is the way that Evident stores the data and metadata for power calculations.
 For our alpha diversity example, we'll load the `UnivariateDataHandler` class from Evident.
 `UnivariateDataHandler` takes as input the pandas Series with the diversity values and the pandas DataFrame containing the sample metadata.
 By default, Evident will only consider metadata columns with, at max, 5 levels.